How To Add Legal Pages To Your WordPress Site

 Learn how to make your WordPress site or blog legally compliant and how to shortcut the process using legal page creation plugins …

-Is Your Website Legally Compliant?
-What Legal Pages To Add To Your Website
+Is Your Website Compliant?
+What You Need To Know About Adding Legal Pages To Your Website

-Online laws and regulations are designed to protect the rights of consumers and apply to anyone who sells, markets or promotes goods and services online.
+Internet laws, regulations, and guidelines are designed to protect consumers and apply to any person who sells, markets or promotes goods and services online.
 Every website owner risks being sued for not following compliance laws.
-Feigning ignorance about the law won’t protect someone from taking legal action against you.
+Feigning ignorance about legal requirements will not protect someone from taking legal action against you.

-Recent laws introduced in 2014 regulating how businesses promote advertising on their sites clearly state that if you promote anything on your website for commercial gain, then you will need to follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection agencies, such as the US-based Better Business Bureau, also known as BBB.
-Search online “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 regulating how businesses promote advertising on their sites state that if you promote anything on your site for material gain, then you need to follow certain principles of disclosure to prevent enforceable orders being issued against you by regulatory agencies, such as the US-based Better Business Bureau (BBB).
+Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

-The new laws affect several business activities, including:
+These laws affect various online business categories, including:

-• Any kind of advertising, e.g. PPC advertising
+• Any kind of advertising, e.g. Google AdSense

 • Retarget Marketing